Challenge of the Tiger

-Challenge of the Tiger (滅絕七七) is a 1980 Bruceploitation martial arts film directed by and starring Bruce Le, Richard Harrison (uncredited) and Luigi Batzella (uncredited).
+Challenge of the Tiger (Dragon Detective (神龍猛探)) is a 1980 Bruceploitation martial arts film directed by and starring Bruce Le, along with Richard Harrison, Nadiuska, Hwang Jang-lee, Bolo Yeung and Brad Harris.

-Synopsis
+Plot summary

-Two CIA agents—a kung fu master (Bruce Le) and a suave womanizer (Richard Harrison)—track the stolen formula for a super-sterility drug from Spain to Hong Kong, battling terrorists and a Vietnamese spy ring for its possession.
+Two CIA agents—a kung fu master and a suave womanizer—track the stolen formula for a super-sterility drug from Spain to Hong Kong, battling terrorists and a Vietnamese spy ring for its possession.

 Reception

 David Johnson of DVD Verdict gave the film a positive review, writing: "I'll just say this: there's a lot of meaningless fighting, gratuitous nudity, specifically in the opening where one of our heroes plays a few round of slow-motion topless tennis, and one of the looniest fights scenes I've ever seen: Bruce Le vs. a bull.This film's worth comes only from the surreal factor, but it's an excellent companion piece to For Your Height Only."

+Post-release

+Revival screenings

+On Sunday, August 29, 2026 at 2 P.M., The Philadelphia Film Society, in collaboration with Reel Nomadic and Sights & Sounds Philadelphia, screen Challenge of the Tiger as the finale film of Reel Nomadic's Kung Fu Matinees film screening series.
+The screening takes place at The Philadelphia Film Society Center on Chestnut Street in Philadelphia, Pennsylvania.
+The screening event is hosted by local Philadelphia resident and film enthusiast Michael Hammel.
+An encore screening of the same movie occurs on the following Sunday, September 6th, hosted by Matt Faust of Sights & Sounds Philadelphia.